Case Studies: How Social Media Investigations Have Uncovered Insurance Fraud

 The Claim

-An individual filed a disability claim, stating they were homebound due to a severe leg injury sustained in a car accident.
+A person filed a disability claim.
+They said they could not leave home because of a serious leg injury from a car accident.
 They claimed they were unable to walk without assistance and required constant care.

 The Investigation